Does this situation sound familiar?

-When your teammates have access to your image library, they have more

-	control.
-Instead of choosing from a handful of images you might set aside

-	for them, they can search full galleries and pick their favorites.
-(You also

-	have control over what your teammates are allowed to see and download, but
+When your teammates have access to your image library, they have more control.
+Instead of choosing from a handful of images you might set aside for them, they can search full galleries and pick their favorites.
+(You also have control over what your teammates are allowed to see and download, but shhhh!

-	shhhh!
 We don’t have to tell them that part.)

 Your visual assets are valuable for a number of reasons.
-If your

-	organization is producing photos and videos that your audience might like to

-	purchase, you could be sitting on a potential revenue stream.
-For example,

-	university sports photographers shoot photos for the school’s website,

-	social media and promotional materials.
-When they build a photo store where

-	fans can buy prints to hang on their walls, they can make a huge return on

-	work they’re already producing.
+If your organization is producing photos and videos that your audience might like to purchase, you could be sitting on a potential revenue stream.
+For example, university sports photographers shoot photos for the school’s website, social media and promotional materials.
+When they build a photo store where fans can buy prints to hang on their walls, they can make a huge return on work they’re already producing.
 The key to ecommerce is organization.
-Make

-	sure you’re using the best software for your needs.
-If you don’t know much

-	about ecommerce software, do some research and check out something like this

-	samcart review.
-Digital asset management makes organization and ecommerce

-	possible, and in turn, ecommerce can more than cover the cost of digital

-	asset management.
+Make sure you’re using the best software for your needs.
+If you don’t know much about ecommerce software, do some research and check out something like this samcart review.
+There are other types of software that can make the day to day running of a business easier as well.
+For example, HR departments can use Payroll Software to make managing the financial side of a business much easier.
+Ultimately, embracing technology can help businesses to combat delays and maximize performance.
+Similarly, digital asset management makes organization and ecommerce possible, and in turn, ecommerce can more than cover the cost of digital asset management.

 Downside: Share with your team the dangers of living without a DAM

 Law suits, lost content and hoarders, oh my!
 The dangers of going without a DAM can scare any naysayers into giving it a chance.